pyriotous/pyriotous.github.io/_shirts/test00/02_Pen.md

 ---

 **Trump's Golden Pen:**
-Ah yes, the
-golden pen.
-Did you know Trump often signs his name with a gold pen?
+Ah yes, the golden pen.
+Did you know Trump often signs his name with a [gold pen](https://www.youtube.com/watch?v=DnpO_RTSNmQ&t=6m20s)?
- Much like his branding tries to put a cheesy “gold” covering over his bull$#!^, he seems to think a poorly veiled turd combined with superlatives like “AMAZING!” is enough to fool people.
+ Much like his branding tries to put a cheesy "gold" covering over his bull$#!^, he seems to think a poorly veiled turd combined with superlatives like "AMAZING!" is enough to fool people.
 We aren't fooled, and in our opinion his attempts end up looking something like this.